Enhanced axial migration of a deformable capsule in pulsatile channel flows: II. Problem statement and methods

+where the subscripts `out' and `in' represent the outer and internal regions of the capsule.

+The flow in the channel is sustained by a uniform pressure gradient $\nabla p_0$, which can be related to the maximum fluid velocity in the channel as $\nabla p_0 = - 4 \mu_0 V_\mathrm{max}^\infty/R^2$.
+The pulsation is instead given by a superimposed sinusoidal function, such that the total pressure gradient is

-The problem is governed by six main non-dimensional numbers: \textit{i}) the Reynolds number $Re = \rho D V_\mathrm{max}^\infty/\mu_0$; \textit{ii}) the capillary number $Ca = \mu_0 \dot{\gamma}_\mathrm{m} a_0/G_s$, where $\dot{\gamma}_\mathrm{m} = V_\mathrm{max}^{\infty}/4 R$; \textit{iii}) the viscosity ratio between the two fluids $\lambda = \mu_1/\mu_0$; \textit{iv}) the confinement ratio $d_0/D$; \textit{v}) the non-dimensional pulsation frequency $f^\ast = f/\dot{\gamma}_m$; \textit{vi}) the non-dimensional pulsation amplitude $\nabla p^\mathrm{amp} / \nabla p_0$ .
-In this work, all simulations are performed in an almost inertialess condition, keeping the Reynolds number low and fixed to the value $Re = 0.2$; also, we limit our main analysis to a confinement ratio of $0.8$.
-In the Supplemental Materials we verify the sensitivity of the results to these two parameters~\footnote{See the Supplemental Materials for additional details on the numerical method, and results, which include Refs.\cite{Skalak1973, BarthesBiesel2002, Li2005, Chen1998, Walter2010, Peskin2002, Takeishi2019JFM, Takeishi2022JFM, Takeishi2014, Takeishi2021}}.
+The problem is governed by six main non-dimensional numbers: \textit{i}) the Reynolds number $Re = \rho D V_\mathrm{max}^\infty/\mu_0$; \textit{ii}) the capillary number $Ca = \mu_0 \dot{\gamma}_\mathrm{m} a_0/G_s$, where $\dot{\gamma}_\mathrm{m} = V_\mathrm{max}^{\infty}/4 R$; \textit{iii}) the viscosity ratio between the two fluids $\lambda = \mu_1/\mu_0$; \textit{iv}) the confinement ratio $a_0/R$; \textit{v}) the non-dimensional pulsation frequency $f^\ast = f/\dot{\gamma}_\mathrm{m}$; \textit{vi}) the non-dimensional pulsation amplitude $\nabla p^\mathrm{amp} / \nabla p_0$ .
+In this work, all simulations are performed in an almost inertialess condition, keeping the Reynolds number low and fixed to the value $Re = 0.2$; also, we limit our main analysis to a confinement ratio of $0.4$.
+In the Appendix~\S A we verify the sensitivity of the results to these two parameters [See Fig.~\ref{fig:verification}].
 Instead here we comprehensively vary the amplitude and frequency of the pulsation, the viscosity ratio and the capillary number.
-As we will describe in the following, our investigation of the capsule dynamic show that \textit{it indeed exists an optimal frequency to speed-up the capsule axial migration by up to $80\%$ in the range of parameters investigated here.}